Ebbets Field 1973–1977

 24 Hours at a Time

 The Marshall Tucker Band, one of the major Southern rock ensembles of the ’70s, cooked up a stew of rock, country and jazz styles on which lead guitarist Toy Caldwell shone.
-The Ebbets Field concert featured a paradigm of the Spartanburg, North Carolina group’s extended instrumental sections, a nine-minute rendering of the FM radio staple “24 Hours at a Time.”
+The Ebbets Field concert featured a paradigm of the Spartanburg, South Carolina group’s extended instrumental sections, a nine-minute rendering of the FM radio staple “24 Hours at a Time.”

 Chip Taylor was feted for writing the simplistic but memorable “Wild Thing,” recorded by the Troggs, a British group that topped the charts in July 1966 with the much-covered proto-punk standard (he’s also known for his composition “Angel of the Morning,” a big one-shot pop hit for Merilee Rush).
 Taylor didn’t give up his ambition to be a recording artist himself, and he cut a series of eccentric country solo albums in the ’70s.